philwhln/pystache/README.md

 A Python port of the [Mustache][mustache] templating language.
 The code is largely based on a refactored port of the semi-current Ruby implementation.
 Mustache was originally inspired by [ctemplate][ctemplate] and [et][et].
 A short summary of Mustache is that its a framework-agnostic way to render logic-free views.

-As ctemplates says, "It emphasizes separating logic from presentation: it is impossible to embed application logic in this template language."
+As ctemplates says, "It emphasizes separating logic from
+presentation: it is impossible to embed application logic in this template language."

-Pystache is written on Python 2.6 but should theoretically work on Python 2.5.
-Please open a new [issue][issue] if you find an error.

 Documentation
 =============